kishkenana/Test_WirthRstudio/README.md

-# Test_WirthRstudio
+# Test_WithRstudio
-My first repo to test working with Rstudio
+My first repo to test how  work with Rstudio
+Following an online tutorial